Kalyn’s Best Meatloaf Recipe (Family Favorite)

 - Add mushroom soup, onion soup mix, bread crumbs, egg, garlic powder, salt, and pepper.

-- Mix ingredients with your hands until ingredients are well-combined.
+- Mix ingredients with your hands until they’re well-combined.

 - Divide and shape into two loaves.
 (I make diagonal grooves, purely for decoration.)